Yaku03/Sentiment-Analysis-of-Discord-Messages/README.md

 # Sentiment-Analysis-of-Discord-Messages
-## CURRENTLY DOWN BECAUSE I DON'T HAVE MONEY TO KEEP THE DATABASE UP :(

 #### Some files/filepaths/values are omitted due to privacy reasons!

 This web application is a tracker for the amount of positive, negative, and neutral messages that are said in the #missed-connections channel of the Melee Online Discord.
 This can be adapted to any discord channel with any discord user.